Location: 2G78+V5 Piombino, Province of Livorno, Italy

 Poggio del Molino preserves many centuries of diverse activities and phases of construction.
 Originally a Roman seaside fortress constructed during the republican age and likely intended as a protection against Mediterranean pirates, the site was eventually converted into a large farm and garum factory during Julio-Claudian period.
 During the 2nd century CE the structure was re-appropriated once again, this time for use as a large, luxurious seaside villa complete with rich private bath complexes and stunning views of the Tuscan coastline.
 Toward the end of the Roman period, the villa experienced several interesting phases of abandonment and reoccupation before finally being deserted altogether by the 5th century CE.
 After a decade of work, the details of how these changes unfolded over time are still being understood by the archaeologists of the Archeodig project.
 As an organization which places public and student involvement as a top priority, Archeodig seeks student volunteers for the 2023 field season who wish to develop a foundational knowledge of field archaeology and contribute to the many interesting and ongoing research questions posed by the site of Poggio del Molino.

 Cost: €3000 (around $3,200-$3,300)

-To apply, email Tyler Johnson (email@example.com) or Carolina Megale (firstname.lastname@example.org)
+To apply, please fill out an application form.
+For questions, please email Tyler Johnson (email@example.com) or Carolina Megale (firstname.lastname@example.org)